mhemesath / r2d3 Goto Github PK

 .text(function(d) { return d.source.name + " → " + d.target.name + "\n" + format(d.value); });

-to get something like this Curved textPath demo working in IE 8 (linked to the original demo, not my adaptation).
+I attempted to use r2d3 to get something like this Curved textPath demo working in IE 8 (linked to the original demo, not my adaptation).

-However, pre-9 versions of IE are complaining that Object doesn't support property or method 'setAttributeNS'
+However, pre-9 versions of IE are complaining that Object doesn't support property or method 'setAttributeNS'.

 Is this a known issue?
 Any known workarounds?